MonoGame/MonoGame/Documentation/articles/platforms.md

 The latest version of Xcode will also be required.

-You can an iOS game on Windows by [pairing your Visual Studio 2022 with a mac on your local network](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/connecting-to-mac/).
+You can test and deploy an iOS game on Windows by [pairing your Visual Studio 2022 with a mac on your local network](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/connecting-to-mac/).
 This feature is not avaible for Rider, Visual Studio Code, or the CLI.

 ## Other templates